hasanuzzamanbe/buy-me-coffee/readme.txt

 ## Installation
 1. Download a release version and Upload the plugin files to the `/wp-content/plugins/buy-me-coffee` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Dashboard->Quick setup screen to configure basic settings
+3. Use the Dashboard -> Quick setup screen to configure basic settings

 ## Frequently Asked Questions
 #### How to use the plugin?